RobBa/alphabet_generator/Test/README.md

   Hint: When observing the file you'll see that lines will not appear line by line, but rather in batches of a few lines.
 This is due to the buffering of the software and does not impede it's functionality.

+- TestStreaming.cpp: Same as TestStreaming.py, but with hardcoded paths and less versatile.